ubarsc/pylidar/doc/source/processorexamples.rst

 see the :doc:`arrayvisualisation` page.

 You can specify which columns you want returned from a lidar file by setting the colNames parameter to getPoints (and other lidar reading functions).
-By default all columns are returned as a structred array.
+By default all columns are returned as a structured array.
 If a list of columns is requested, this is also returned as a structured array.
 However if a single column name is requested (as a string, not a list) then a non-structred array is returned.